vegardit/bash-funk/README.md

 ## <a name="what-is-it"></a>What is it?

-bash-funk is a collection of useful Bash functions for everyday use.
+bash-funk is a collection of useful commands for Bash 3.2 or higher.

-See the markdown files of the different [Bash modules](https://github.com/vegardit/bash-funk/tree/master/modules) for detailed information about the provided functions.
+See the markdown files of the different [Bash modules](https://github.com/vegardit/bash-funk/tree/master/modules) for detailed information about the provided commands.

 An enhanced bash prompt is provided too:

 ![console](img/console.png)

-All bash-funk functions have a descriptive online help:
+All bash-funk commands have a descriptive online help:

 ![function_help](img/function_help.png)